NVIDIA/proxyfs/README.md

 # ProxyFS
-File Server for Swift Clusters
+Integrated File and Object Access for Swift Object Storage

 ## Synopsis

-ProxyFS provides a POSIX-ish hierarchical file system backed by a Swift cluster, making it available via SMB, NFS, and the Swift and S3 APIs.
+ProxyFS provides integrated file and object API access for data stored with Swift object storage for the same data.

+ProxyFS supports SMB and NFS along with AWS S3 and Swift object protocols.

+ProxyFS is a hierarchical file system that supports POSIX requirements.

+ProxyFS enables filesystem clients to mount and read/write data that is simultaneously accessible to object API clients.

 ## Development Environment